austintgriffith/concurrence.io/hugo/sourceContent/posts/provisioning.md

   --rpc \
   --rpcapi="db,eth,net,web3,personal"
 ```
+(note: make sure port 8545 is blocked to the public in your AWS security group)

 Geth will start syncing with the blockchain:
 ![provisioning_geth_sync](http://s3.amazonaws.com/rqcassets/rqc_provisioning-gethsync.png)

-It will take more than an hour, but when you are up-to-date it sync single blocks at a time:
+It will take more than an hour, but when you are up-to-date it will sync single blocks at a time:
 ![rqc_provision_singleblockatatime](http://s3.amazonaws.com/rqcassets/rqc_provision_singleblockatatime.png)

 You can also visit <a href="https://ropsten.etherscan.io" target="_blank">https://ropsten.etherscan.io</a> to see what the latest block is.